leonidk/physical_simulation/README.md

 cd Testbed
 ../Build/gmake/bin/Release/Testbed 1 -34.85626715903946 1.238121876473342 0.44576273535632255 -18.0 24.4 0.0 1.0 0.4 0.0 -16.6 25.0 0.0 0.4 1.0 0.0 -19.4 25.0 0.0 0.4 1.0 0.0 -26.79677592743783 38.72327400584704 2.8682675964696074 4.0 0.8 0.0 -25.364051735494193 31.469818162961424 2.8423437289880864 4.0 0.8 0.0 -20.494546879990814 35.45538455381046 0.3531818391015964 4.0 0.8 0.0
 ```
-During optimization, we instead link against Testbed_lib and call this main(int argc, char* argv\[]) function directly with these arguements.
+During optimization, we instead link against Testbed_lib and call this `float* main(int argc, char* argv[])` function directly with these arguments.
 The function returns a float array of x,y pairs for the ball trajectory.
-In the executable case, Testbed outputs this trajectory to standard out.
+In the executable case, Testbed outputs this trajectory to standard output.
 Optimization can then feed any obstacles it desires and create any cost function it desires.

 ## References
 1. Wolpert, D. H., & Macready, W. G. (1997).
 No free lunch theorems for optimization.
 IEEE Transactions on Evolutionary Computation, 1(1), 67–82. https://doi.org/10.1109/4235.585893